 argmin

-argmin, process
+argmin, aggregator

-Returns the b
+Returns the item of value

-: The number used for ordering.b
+: The number used for ordering.value

 : The paired value returned from the corresponding row.